wvlet/wvlet/website/docs/index.md

 select * from persons
 where id = 1
 ```
 Models in Wvlet will work as template functions to generate SQL queries.
 You can also compose models to build more complex queries.
-For example, you can take a join between data modle and other tables:
+For example, you can take a join between data model and other tables:
 ```sql
 from lookup(1) as p
 join address_table